developer-zebra/developer-zebra-site/src/emdk-for-android/6-9/guide/about/index.md

 ### API Enhancements

 **Enhanced Barcode Manager API**:
-* Added support for LI3608 rugged USB scanner
+* Adds support for LI3608 rugged USB scanner
  * A new enum under `BarcodeManager.DeviceIdentifier` can be used to select the LI3608
-* Added support for LI3678 rugged Bluetooth scanner
+* Adds support for LI3678 rugged Bluetooth scanner
- * A new enum under `BarcodeManager.DeviceIdentifier` can be used to select the LI3678 **Enhanced Notification Manager API**:
+ * A new enum under `BarcodeManager.DeviceIdentifier` can be used to select the LI3678

+**Enhanced Notification Manager API**:
 * A new `getDeviceIdentifier()` method in `DeviceInfo` class identifies the notification device
  * A new enum `DeviceIdentifier` supports `getDeviceIdentifier()` with following values: